Overview

 Course Outcome

-Upon successfully passing your exams, you will receive an A-level in Maths, issued by AQA.
+Upon successfully passing your exams, you will receive an A-level in Maths, issued by the AQA exam board.
 You'll also receive 56 UCAS points that will assist in a University course application.

 How is this course assessed or examined?